mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Error Handling

-Go does not support exceptions.
+Go does not support exceptions, and thus no try/catch/finally keywords.
 Instead functions that may encounter errors have an additional return value of type `error` that callers should check.
+When there is no error, this return value is `nil`.

+Go prefers this error handling approach over using exceptions.
+One reason is that it requires handling errors as they occur rather than grouping a happy path of statements in a try block and handling errors with catch blocks at the end.
+Another reason is that exception handling typically allows a program to terminate with a stack trace when an unhandled error occurs.

-The type `error` is a builtin interface that defines a single method `Error` that returns a string description of the error.
+The type `error` is a builtin interface that defines a single method `Error` which returns a string description of the error.

 The standard library creates and exports many instances of this interface.
-It is also possible to define custom implementations of the `error` interface that hold additional data describing the error.
+It is also possible to define
+custom implementations of the `error` interface that hold additional data describing the error.

 The `errors` package defines a `New` method that can be used to create error instances from a string.